YAndrii27/site/README.md

 This is a website-portfolio for me or anyone who find it as a good base.

-It uses the [Next.JS](https://github.com/vercel/next.js) framework (based on the [React.JS](https://github.com/facebook/react)) and [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss) framework and has been deployed to [Vercel](https://vercel.com).
+It uses the [Next.JS](https://github.com/vercel/next.js) framework (based on the [React.JS](https://github.com/facebook/react)) and [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss) framework.
 I've also used some vector icons from the [heroicons](https://heroicons.com/) in this project.

-It contains two pages: main page with the information about me and the projects list.
+It contains two sections: main page with my personal profile and the projects list.
 Projects are fetched from the Github by Github API.
 It fetches **only** public repositories.

-Project are published under the MIT license, so feel free to use and modify it in any way you want.
+Project is published under the MIT license, so feel free to use and modify it in any way you want.

 ## Installation
 ```